What you need to know prior to submitting your application and how to lodge one online.

 How to submit your building application online

-You can use our online self-service system BuilderNet to lodge your application.
-If you are not a regular BuilderNet user, use our Guest Account option to log in.
+Use our online self-service system BuilderNet to lodge your application.
+If you are not a regular BuilderNet user, you can use our Guest Account option to log in.

 - Login to BuilderNet and lodge the relevant application